docsforadobe/premiere-scripting-guide/6 - Track object/track.rst

 **Description**

-Adds a 'clip' (media segment from a projectItem) to the track, at the specified time.
+Adds a 'clip' (media segment from a :ref:`projectItem`) to the track, at the specified time.
 Media will be inserted, at that time.

 **Parameters**

-A ``projectItem`` from which to get media, and the time at which to add it, in Ticks.
+A :ref:`projectItem` from which to get media, and the time at which to add it, in Ticks.

 **Returns**